-Harris STUNS Crowd With Trump Truth-Bomb
+Harris STUNS Crowd With Trump Truth Bomb

-Former Vice President Kamala Harris spoke candidly about the current Trump administration during the Leading Women Defined Summit in Dana Point, California, on Thursday, acknowledging that many of her campaign warnings have materialized but insisting she wasn’t there to gloat.
+Former Vice President Kamala Harris spoke candidly about the current Trump administration during the Leading Women Defined Summit in Dana Point, California, acknowledging that many of her campaign warnings have materialized but insisting she wasn’t there to gloat.

 “There were many things we knew were gonna happen,” said Harris, who stepped in to run against Trump in 2024 after then-President Biden withdrew from the race.
 “I’m not gonna say ‘I told you so,'” she added, prompting enthusiastic applause and cheers from attendees.